raspberrypilearning/comic-character/en/step_1.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Captcha**</span> is a security tool that adds protection by checking the difference between humans and automated bots using challenges.
+<span style="color: #0faeb0">**Light and dark mode**</span> themes are considerations of colour schemes used when designing user interfaces for web or other apps.
+Dark mode is a color scheme that uses light-colored text and icons on dark backgrounds.
+Light mode is the opposite of this.
+Both themes have their benefits and are used to improve readability.
+However, it is important to check that the colours used in the themes are accessibility friendly.
 </p>

 You will:
-+ Create an image slider that navigates through images
++ Use the date function in JavaScript to update the Copyright text on your website
 + Add form and input elements to create a superhero character
 + Use JavaScript to manipulate HTML pages and apply logic (event handlers/DOM manipulation/functions)
 + Use Javascript to show/hide elements on your website
 + Apply light mode/ dark mode themes to your website
 + Use local storage to store user preferences
++ Create an image slider that navigates through images

 --- no-print ---